palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/fab-task-index.rst

 ``setconfig``
 ~~~~~~~~~~~~~

-Add or edit a key-value pair in the .env configuration file.
+Add or edit a key-value pair in the ``.env`` configuration file.

 .. code-block:: bash

     $ fab setconfig:key=<new-variable-name>,value=<some-value>

-Note that these changes will only take affect locally.
+Note that these changes will only take effect locally.
 In order to copy your new configurations to the EC2 instance, execute the ``copyconfig`` task.

 --------------------------------------------